GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: For each tier above minimum, you may choose one of the following,
 * The range of the spell is increased by 2 yards
-* The range the plant can grapplefrom is increased by 1 yard
+* The range the plant can grapple from is increased by 1 yard
 * The effective [Body] modifier of the plant is increased by +1
 * the spell last an additional round after concentration is dropped.